maoberlehner/vuex-map-fields/README.md

 ```

 ### Nested properties
-Oftentimes you want to nest the properties in the Vuex store. `vuex-map-fields` supports nested data structures by utilizing the object dot string notation.
+Oftentimes you want to have nested properties in the Vuex store. `vuex-map-fields` supports nested data structures by utilizing the object dot string notation.

 #### Store
 ```js